ghc-proposals/ghc-proposals/proposals/0000-first-class-modules.rst

-  - The export specifiers in [ghc283]_ are quite complex, and there are questions about how they should behave for nested modules etc. The export specifiers in this proposal are *extremely* simple: they just allow exporting a module name.
+  - The export specifiers in [ghc283]_ are quite complex, and there are questions about how they should behave for nested modules etc. The export specifiers in this proposal are simple, and consistent with the export specifiers for other types of entity: they just allow exporting a module name.
 All additional structure must be added by structuring the exported module.